particle-iot/docs/src/content/firmware.md

 Set the time zone offset (+/-) from UTC.
 The Spark Core will remember this offset until reboot.

+*NOTE*: This function does not observe daylight savings time.

 ```cpp
 // Set time zone to Eastern USA daylight saving time
 Time.zone(-5);